On the move all over the world.

 SpeedTip, probably the sharpest screw in the world.
 Equally appreciated by surgeons: the HexaDrive screw head design, thanks to which the screw adheres to the screwdriver.

-All under one under one roof: Medartis moves into the anchor tenant in the modern Stücki Business Park in Basel's Basel's working-class district of Kleinhüningen.
+All under one roof: Medartis moves into the anchor tenant in the modern Stücki Business Park in Basel's Basel's working-class district of Kleinhüningen.
 Today, the Business Park is home numerous life science companies.

 Medartis is expanding the range of of its implants into the lower extremities (foot and ankles).
 In the upper upper extremities, implants for the for the elbow.